 Now that God has shown Nehemiah what he wanted him to see, Nehemiah can share the vision with the leaders of the people.
 He simply asks them to look around and then calls on them to join him in what God had told him to do.

-I also told them about the gracious hand of my God upon me and what the king had said to me.
-They replied, 'Let us start rebuilding.'
-So they began this good work.
+I also told them of the gracious hand of my God that had been on me, also what the king had said to me.
+They said, âLetâs start building at once,â and energetically set out to do this good work.

 Nehemiah not only asked the people to join him in the vision but he also explained how God had worked to provide for the plan.
 The people were inspired and energized because they could see God at work.
 This verse can serve to remind us to tell others what God has done and is doing in our lives.
 This is called a testimony and is a very important tool in reaching the world.

-But when Sanballat the Horonite, Tobiah the Ammonite official and Geshem the Arab heard about it, they mocked and ridiculed us.
-'What is this you are doing?' they asked.
-'Are you rebelling against the king?'
+When Sanvalat the Horoni, Toviyah the servant, the âAmoni, and Geshem the Arab heard about it, they began mocking us and jeering, âWhat is this you are doing?
+Are you going to rebel against the king?â

 It seems that there are always people that will oppose the work of God and this is what Nehemiah faces in this verse.
 Those that do not know God will not understand his ways and so there will be opposition.
 There is a pattern throughout the Bible of people mocking God's servants (Jesus himself was mocked before he was crucified).
 We should expect the same thing.